narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

   traditional in-person interview -- we want to be respectful to the candidate and not have them effectively give away days of free work.
 - Be completable using the tool chain of the candidate's choice.
-- Have something to do with their actual day to day work, vs algorithmic trickery from Project Euler.
+- Have something to do with their actual day-to-day work, vs. algorithmic trickery from LeetCode.
-- Be open ended enough for follow-up discussion on design decisions and tradeoffs that the candidate may have made.
+- Be open-ended enough for follow-up discussion on design decisions and tradeoffs that the candidate may have made.
 - Be precise enough to be graded on a rubric -- e.g., +5 points for code that builds, +5 points for candidate-written unit tests, +5 points for passing our own test suite, -5 points for being vulnerable to sql injection, etc. While subjectivity is always a part of evaluation, a rubric along these lines could at least help with defining a "minimum pass" point, and serve as a vehicle for improving our judgment + evaluation process in the future.

-To that end, we ask backend candidates to implement a pared down data ingress API.

 ### Technical follow-up

-Assuming the take-home meets our basic requirements, we should invite the candidate in for a follow-up discussion.
+Assuming the take-home meets our basic requirements, we invite the candidate in for a follow-up discussion.

 At this point, we should be about 80% sure of the candidate's technical ability.
-For the tech portion of the follow-up, we can raise any questions we had about the candidate's design choices in the exercise, as well as potential extension questions like "what would you do if we wanted to change these fields on the form" or "how would this system need to change to enable reports grouped by hour".
+For the tech portion of the follow-up, we raise any questions we had about the candidate's design choices in the exercise, as well as potential extension questions like "what would you do if we wanted to change these fields on the form" or "how would this system need to change to enable reports grouped by hour".